Artist Stories

 Wassily Kandinsky, Mild Process, 1928, Fine Arts Museum of Nantes, Nantes, France.

-In 1922, Walter Gropius appointed Kandinsky the director of the wall painting workshop at the Bauhaus Weimar, which he did until 1925.
+In 1922, Walter Gropius appointed Kandinsky the director of the wall painting workshop at the Bauhaus Weimar, where he remained until 1925.
 Then, in Dessau, he taught classes on abstract form elements and analytical drawing in the preliminary course until 1932.
-Together with Alexej Jawlensky, Paul Klee, and Lyonel Feininger he founded the artists’ association Die Blaue Vier (The Blue Four) in 1924.
+Together with Alexej Jawlensky, Paul Klee, and Lyonel Feininger, he founded the artists’ association Die Blaue Vier (The Blue Four) in 1924.

 Paul Klee, Part of G, 1927, private collection, kandinsky's inspiration